 DANDAK VAN INCIDENTS

-Ravan understood that very minute that it was God in human form because Khar and Dhushan were strong and mighty just like him, and no one can defeat them other than god.
-He pacified his sister and left for his palace.
-He thought that god has incarnated himself to demolish demons (rākṣas) from earth and if I make him my enemy he will kill me and I will get my moksha (release from the cycle of rebirth).
+Ravan understood that very minute that it was God in human form because Khar and Dhushan were strong and mighty just like him, and no one can defeat them other than God.
+He soothed his sister and left for his palace.
+He thought that God had incarnated himself to demolish demons (rākṣas) from the earth and if I make him my enemy, he will kill me and I will get my moksha (release from the cycle of rebirth).

-Meanwhile here in Danak Van Ram said to Sita that I am about to play some leela and until I kill all the demons (rākṣas) you reside in the security of Agni, fire god.
+Meanwhile here in Danak Van Ram said to Sita that I am about to play some Leela and until I kill all the demons (rākṣas) you reside in the security of Agni, the fire god.
 He then explained all the secret of his birth and her presence on earth.
-Mother Sita left her shadow-look alike in her place and she herself sunk into fire.
+Mother Sita left her shadow-look alike in her place, and she sunk into the fire.